Lately, I’ve been helping a lot of men fix their online dating profiles. The conversation usually goes something like:

 - Playing an instrument such as guitar, drums, piano, violin, etc

 - An outdoor activity such as hiking, snowboarding, or waterskiing

 - With friends at your favorite bar

-Need help setting up your profile or fixing what’s already there?
-Have any other questions about dating?
+Need help setting up your profile or improving what’s already there?
 Get a free consultation.